aidanhs/libtclpy/README.md

    - **Do not use with substituted input**
    - `evalString` may be any valid python code, including semicolons for single line statements or (non-indented) multiline blocks
+   - errors reaching the python interpreter top level are printed to stderr
  - `py import module`
    - `takes: name of a python module`
    - `returns: nothing`